codeforamerica/beyondtransparency/chapters/chapter02.md

 on their local and central government contacts.

 Equally, the role of the media cannot be underestimated.
-Charles Arthur, technology editor for The Guardian, played an essential part in the establishment of the London Datastore.
+Charles Arthur, technology editor for *The Guardian*, played an essential part in the establishment of the London Datastore.
 He epitomizes the potential of a new relationship between government and media.
 A long-time proponent of open data, Charles understood the state’s nervousness in entering this